tsemana/analytics.js-integrations/Readme.md

 This repository houses all of the integrations that get built into [Analytics.js](https://github.com/segmentio/analytics.js).

+## Integrating with Segment

+Interested in integrating your service with us?
+Check out our [Partners page](https://segment.com/partners/) for more details.

+## Developing

 All new integrations are added by pull requests, just read the [contribution docs](/Contributing.md) to get started and submit your own!
-If you ever need any help, feel free to email [friends@segment.io](mailto:friends@segment.io).
+If you ever need any help, feel free to email [friends@segment.com](mailto:friends@segment.com).

-## Developing

 This repository relies on a couple dependencies that help make our lives easier while developing.
 They are: